data-mining-code/docs/SETTING_UP_DOCKER.md

 Before we start, it might be useful to be aware of what Docker _is_.
 This is what its Wikipedia article says:

-> Docker is a software technology providing operating-system-level virtualization also known as containers, promoted by the company Docker, Inc.[6] Docker provides an additional layer of abstraction and automation of operating-system-level virtualization on Windows and Linux.
+> Docker is a software technology providing operating-system-level virtualization also known as containers, promoted by the company Docker, Inc. Docker provides an additional layer of abstraction and automation of operating-system-level virtualization on Windows and Linux.

 Whoa, that's... a lot of complicated words.
 To make it more simple, Docker is a software that lets you run little separate operating systems under your main operating system.
 It does a bunch of clever things so that these mini operating systems don't take up that much disk space and RAM, meaning you can run a lot of them at the same time!
 Why is this useful?
 Because different applications have different software requirements, and this is a way to effectively isolate different applications into completely different spaces.
 They can still interact with each other through local networking, and using a software called __Docker Compose__, we can make it even easier to coordinate these applications.